Money Calculator

 ✓ Choose Lumpsum when...

-You have a large sum ready to invest
+You have a large sum ready to invest (bonus, inheritance, maturity proceeds)

-Market has corrected 20%+ from its peak
+The market has corrected 15–20%+ from its recent peak

-You’re investing in debt or liquid funds
+You are investing in debt, liquid, or short-duration funds

-The investment horizon is 5+ years
+Your investment horizon is 7+ years (equity)

 ✓ Choose SIP when...